yanshu/pisa/INSTALL.md

 ### Optional Dependencies

-Optional dependencies ***must be installed manually prior to installing PISA*** (unless otherwise noted) if you want the functionality they provide.
+Optional dependencies.
+Some of these must be installed manually prior to installing PISA, and some will be installed automatically by pip, and this seems to vary from system to system.
+Therefore you can first try to run the installation, and just install whatever pip says it needed, or just use apt, pip, and/or conda to install the below before running the PISA installation.

 * [llvm](http://llvm.org) Compiler needed by Numba.
 This is automatically installed in Anaconda alongside `numba`, but must be installed manually on your system otherwise.
   * Anaconda<br>